adriancooprea/adriancooprea.github.io/_tabs/about.md

 In my note-taking approach, I use two types of notes:
-**`material notes`** (similar to the notion of [Literature Notes from the Zettelkasten method](https://zettelkasten.de/posts/concepts-sohnke-ahrens-explained/#literature-notes-a-subcategory-of-permanent-notes)) that reflect my understanding of a given source like a podcast, course, youtube video, article, or book, and **`general notes`** which reflect my intuition, knowledge, experience.
+**`material notes`** (similar to the notion of [Literature Notes from the Zettelkasten method](https://zettelkasten.de/posts/concepts-sohnke-ahrens-explained/#literature-notes-a-subcategory-of-permanent-notes)) that reflect my understanding of a given source like a podcast, course, YouTube video, article, or book, and **`general notes`** which reflect my intuition, knowledge, experience, or thoughts.

 This website doesn't target a specific area of interest, such as software development, but instead focuses on all areas of life as a whole.